 No system can clean the windshield without a good wiper blade.
 The rubber in the blades removes the water from the windshield.
 Over time, the rubber will deteriorate and wear.
 Worn blades leave streaks and do not remove water very well.

-For many years, wiper arms remained almost unchanged.
-Most used a metal support with several spring-loaded arms to keep the blade in contact with the curved glass.
-Later designs have replaced the spring-loaded arms with a solid arm.
-These blades contour to the glass better and sometimes last longer than traditional blades.
-They are also more expensive, but may be worth it, if they hold up better.
+For many years, wiper blades remained almost unchanged.
+Most windshield wiper blades used a metal support with several spring-loaded arms to keep the rubber portion in contact with the curved glass.
+Some current designs replace the spring-loaded blades with a solid one-piece wiper blade.
+The one-piece blades often contour to the glass better.
+These blades also may last longer than traditional blades.
+These newer style wiper blades are more expensive, but may be cost effective, if they give longer use.

-Vehicles equipped with the new type arm have to keep using it.
-Replacement arms are available for the older style, allowing them to use this technology.
+Many newer vehicles come equipped with the one-piece wiper blades.
+One-piece replacement blades are available for the older vehicles.
+This allows older vehicles to use this newer technology.
 These are simple to install and trying a set will help you decide if they are worth the increased price.

 Wiper blade life